-Trump, top Democrats spar over shutdown amid lack of progress
+Trump, Democrats spar over government shutdown with no deal in sight

 Building the wall was one of Trump’s most frequently repeated campaign promises but Democrats are vehemently opposed to it.

+Over the weekend, Trump budget director and White House chief of staff Mick Mulvaney said the White House had made a counter-offer to Democrats on border security funding that fell between a Democratic proposal of $1.3 billion and Trump’s much higher demand.

+Media reports said Vice President Mike Pence had proposed $2.1 billion in funding in a meeting with Schumer on Saturday.

-Reporting by David Morgan; Editing by Chizu Nomiyama and Bill Trott
+Reporting by David Morgan; Editing by Tim Ahmann and Phil Berlowitz